William Falconer, 6th Lord Falconer of Halkerton

 William Falconer, 6th Lord of Halkerton (c.
-1712 – 11 October 1776) was an English aristocrat who was Lord Falconer of Halkerton from 1762 until his death in 1776.
+1712 – 11 October 1776) was a Scottish peer who was Lord Falconer of Halkerton from 1762 until his death in 1776.

 Early life

 Falconer was the second son of David Falconer, 4th Lord Falconer of Halkerton and Lady Catherine Margaret Keith.
 His elder brother was Alexander Falconer, 5th Lord Falconer of Halkerton (who married Frances Mackworth, a daughter of Herbert Mackworth and granddaughter of Edward Noel, 1st Earl of Gainsborough).

 As a young man, William Falconer went to Groningen to study.

 Career

-Falconer served as Captain-Lieutenant of the Cavalries (in the regiment of Lintelo) and as Quarter-Bailiff in the "Meijerie Van's-Hertogenbosch."
+Falconer served as Captain-Lieutenant of the Cavalries (in the regiment of Lintelo) and as Quarter-Bailiff in the "Meierij van 's-Hertogenbosch."

 Personal life

 On 24 August 1735, William Falconer married Rembertina Maria van Iddekinge in Groningen at the Walloon Reformed Church of the Pelstergasthuis.
-A daughter of Burgomaster Idiking of Groningen, his parents disapproved of the marriage and refused to support his family.
-Falconer remained in Holland for the rest of his life with his family become thoroughly Dutch.
+A daughter of Burgomaster Pieter Rembt van Iddekinge of Groningen, his parents disapproved of the marriage and refused to support his family.
+Falconer remained in Holland for the rest of his life with his family becoming thoroughly Dutch.
 They lived in a house on Oosterstraat in Groningen and were the parents of: